dirac-institute/sorcha/docs/troubleshooting.rst

 Mismatch in Inputs
 ---------------------
-There are several files associated with the synthetic small bodies  which are passed into Sorcha.
-These are the orbit file, the physical parameter file and an optional complex parameters file and optional ephemeris file (if not using the internal ephemeris generator within ``Sorcha``).
+There are several files associated with the synthetic small bodies  which are passed into ``Sorcha``.
+These are the orbit file, the physical parameter file and an optional complex parameters file and optional ephemeris file (if not using the :ref:`the internal ephemeris generator <ephemeris_gen>` buit within ``Sorcha``).
 Each provide specific information about the synthetic population that is being analysed.
 Within these files, it is necessary to specify an entry for every object.
 The ``Sorcha`` code will run a check to ensure that all entries have an associated orbit and physical/complex physical  parameter value, so if you get an error like::